GiakNab/Omron_TM_robots-ROS/README.md

 ## __1.What the ROS Driver does?__

 The existing TM ROS driver is a __single ROS node__ that handles robot(TMFlow)-pc(ROS) communication through an ethernet cable (rj45), implementing the TCP/IP communication protocols described in [espression_editor](src/documents/tm_expression_editor_and_listen_node_manual.pdf).
 In details the driver connects to _TMflow Ethernet Slave_ and to a _Listen node_ running at a _TMflow project_.
 Thanks to this the user can get the robot state and can control the robot using _External Script_. <br/>
-The TM ROS driver node offers different interfaces (Topic/Service), a Readme file is available in [tmr_ros1]( https://github.com/TechmanRobotInc/tmr_ros1).
+The TM ROS driver node offers different interfaces (Topic/Service), for firther details please refers to the Readme file in [tmr_ros1]( https://github.com/TechmanRobotInc/tmr_ros1).

 ## __2. Setup__
 In this part is explained step by step how to establish a connection with the Robot's Listen Node and start the communication.<br/>